By Sajjad Shaukat for Veterans Today

 Besides, Afghan peace and reconciliation process is a reality despite of its slow pace and continual interruptions.
 The positive trajectory of constructive relations between Islamabad and Kabul raised alarm-bells amongst the US-led adversaries who are attempting to affect the progressive Pak-Afghan relations through smear and sinister scheming.

 Pakistan and Afghanistan have previously suggested many initiatives to resolve their differences.
 However, as fast as these solutions had emerged, they have disappeared due to lack of follow-up.
 Afghanistan and Pakistan have no other option, but to cooperate and resolve their differences through political and diplomatic dialogue.
 And there is a huge lack of trust between the both sides.
 Hence, it is imperative for both the countries to develop a framework for strategic dialogue, focused on short, medium and long term solutions.
 As a trust building initiative, an effective border management mechanism will be beneficial for the two countries.
 Such an establishment will also plug in many loop holes, being manipulated by the terrorist outfits to conduct cross border terrorism.

 We may conclude that besides the previous terror-events, the recent incidents of terrorism in Pakistan have connection in Afghanistan.

 Sajjad Shaukat writes on international affairs and is author of the book: US vs Islamic Militants, Invisible Balance of Power: Dangerous Shift in International Relations

 Email: [email protected]

-Posted by GPD on February 19, 2017, With 547 Reads Filed under World.
+Posted by GPD on February 19, 2017, With 591 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.